Skip to main content

 )

-By using an alerting project, you have the freedom to do whatever you want in your alerting project and add the necessary custom logic.
-Alternatively, you keep the alerting logic in Airflow to the bare minimum, and send the alert message to an external service that contains the logic to route alerts to the correct teams.
+By using an alerting package, you have the freedom to do whatever you need inside your alerting code and add the necessary custom logic.
+Alternatively, you can keep the alerting logic in Airflow to the bare minimum, and send the alert message to an external service that contains the logic to route alerts to the correct teams.

 Slack failure callback

-One of the few providers that we package with Airflow is the slack provider, which makes it possible to send slack notifications when dags fail.
-An example of how to configure slack alerting:
+One of the few providers that we package with Airflow is the Slack provider, which makes it possible to automatically send Slack notifications when DAGs fail.
+Slack alerting can be configured as such:

 def slack_failed_dag_notification(context):